tidymodels/tailor/tests/testthat/_snaps/adjust-numeric-calibration.md

     Message

       -- tailor ----------------------------------------------------------------------
-      A postprocessor with 1 operation:
+      A postprocessor with 1 adjustment:

       * Re-calibrate numeric predictions.